 The most obvious way to define your travel style is your preferences – how you like to spend your time and money.

-Here are some questions on how you like to spend your time and money:
+Questions on how you like to spend your time and money:

 - What are you willing to spend more money on?
 What are you NOT?
 For example, a nicer hotel in a nicer location.
 Cabs instead of public transit.
 Nice meals.
 Better tickets to your priority activities.